alexmckinnon/lighthouselabs/README.md

 ### Day 12

 Write a function called firstRock() which will return the coordinates of the first rock in your grid.

+### Day 13

+Write a function called firstCurrent() which will return the coordinates of the first current in your grid.